 Reuse Centres are generally either community-based not-for-profit organsiations or 'tip shops'.
 They are great places too look for just about anything, including materials used in arts, crafts, home renovations and education.
 Some reuse centres also run educational workshops.

-Re-use Centres in the Launceston City Council area
+Re-use Centres in the City of Launceston area

 Don't send your usable unwanted household items to the tip - drop them off at a Re-use Centre in your local area.
 Make your waste become someone else's treasure!